BILINGUAL MULTIMEDIA JOURNALIST/REPORTER/ANCHOR

 During his time at Cronkite he was an anchor/reporter for Cronkite News, the school’s flagship program -a program that reaches over 1 million people daily.
 He was also a bilingual reporter for Cronkite News En Español that aired on Television, as well as a sports reporter for Sun Devils 101 that aired on FoxSportsAZ.

-As a general assignment reporter in Salt Lake City he has covered a wide range of stories.
-From a tornado clean up in northern Utah, the first since 1999.
-The recovery efforts following the largest natural disaster in Utah’s history after a flood killed 13 women and children in the polygamist towns of Hildale, Utah/Colorado City Arizona.
-The high profile case of a Utah man imprisoned in a Venezuelan jail accused of being an American spy.
-As well as several breaking news and legislature stories, and high profile court cases.
-He has covered the LDS Church extensively which included a report on a security breach within the Church when private videos of the Church’s highest ranking officials leaked on-line.
-He has built strong relationships with Utah’s law enforcement and first responders community, the Hispanic community, and the LGBTQ community.
+As a general assignment reporter he has covered a wide range of stories.
+The recovery efforts following the largest natural disaster in Utah’s history after a flood killed 13 women and children in the polygamist towns of Hildale, Utah/Colorado City Arizona, the high profile case of a Utah man imprisoned in a Venezuelan jail accused of being an American spy, exposing a charter school who had hired a man accused of sexually assaulting a student, and breaking the viral story of a woman who was hospitalized with flesh-eating bacteria.

 Aldo played a key role in earning Cronkite News the title of “Nations #1 Newscast,” by the Broadcast Education Association.
 In 2011, Aldo received an honorable mention in the Hard News Category at the BEA Student News Competition for his story on the Haitian amputee soccer team’s visit to Arizona to raise awareness about the nation’s struggle after the 7.0 earthquake that devastated the island country in 2010.
 In 2012, he received the Society of Professional Journalists 1st Place Mark of Excellence Award in Online News Reporting for his story about a region of the Arizona-Mexico border that defies common border town stereotypes.
 That same year, Aldo along with several other members of his news team placed in the Top 10 at the Hearst Journalism Awards in the Multimedia Team Reporting category for their special edition newscast, “24 Hours at the Border.”
 Since then he has been the recipient of several other awards from the Society of Professional Journalists.